 Nevertheless, a clear pattern emerged in a lot of these stories, though the formula was varied in creative ways: she gets a man’s attention, the man becomes obsessed with her, she rejects or frustrates him in some way, he brutally murders her.
 The effect of her being a deplorable person from a social standpoint messes with the reader in interesting ways when considering these events.
 We don’t like her and we’re aware of the literal paranormal factors at play that vilify her more so, so there’s an angle where you feel like she deserves it.
 Despite this, in a lot of these cases she never actually does something severe enough to warrant such brutal rebuke, so one cannot help sympathizing with her too.
 These complicated feelings invoked in me made the horror all the more meaningful.

 Male violence against women is a strong undertone in this collection.
 It is succinctly captured in a sentiment I will paraphrase here, expressed in some way by many male characters: “I don’t know what came over me, I just couldn’t help myself.”
 The reader knows what this means in context, but it carries a lot of real-world weight with it that stuck with me.
-I’m sure abusers of all kinds have said something like this.
+I’m sure abusers of all kinds have said something akin to this.
 I don’t think Ito’s intention was to craft a grand commentary on this troubling subject, more incorporating and projecting it through art in an effective way.
-It turns a creepy collection about a femme fatale, murder, and grotesque body horror and gives it something that has more of an effect on the reader than the paranormal events and horrifying imagery alone.
+It takes a creepy collection about a femme fatale, murder, and grotesque body horror and gives it something that has more of an effect on the reader than the paranormal events and horrifying imagery alone.

 Tomie is a phenomenal comic book any fan of horror should consider checking out.
 While I have emphasized the violence inflicted upon her, her regenerative nature makes sure she always comes back to haunt her murderer, paying them some form of destruction in kind.
 It’s a brutal cycle that urges you ever onward to see what form it will take next.